 Human Rights and the Environment

 Human rights and the environment are intrinsically intertwined: a safe, clean, healthy and sustainable environment is essential in the enjoyment of our human rights; whilst polluted, hazardous and otherwise unhealthy environments potentially violate our human rights.

-Governments must protect and promote and businesses must respect environmental rights if we wish to tackle environmental challenges.
+Environmental rights means any proclamation of a human right to environmental conditions of a specified quality.
+This means that they are not abstract, remote, irrelevant concepts; they are measurable, prominent and functional aspects of society and its ecology.
 More than 100 countries incorporate constitutional rights to a healthy environment.
 When environmental rights are violated, people and the planet suffer from reduced health and well-being.

 The Role of International Geneva

 Geneva is the main international hub on human rights issues and the majority of international universal human rights organs are based here.

 The United Nations Human Rights Council is an inter-governmental body within the United Nations system made up of 47 States responsible for the promotion and protection of all human rights around the globe.
 It has the ability to discuss all thematic human rights issues and situations that require its attention throughout the year.
 The UN Human Rights Council meets at the UN Office at Geneva.

 Office of the High Commissioner for Human Rights

 The Office of the High Commissioner for Human Rights (OHCHR) is the leading UN entity on human rights and represent the world’s commitment to the promotion and protection of the full range of human rights and freedoms set out in the Universal Declaration of Human Rights.
 OHCHR is home for secretariats of international human rights treaty bodies and the UN Human Rights Council.